ICGC-TCGA-PanCancer/pcawg-infrastructure-paper/README.md

 You can find out how to install Jupyter [here](http://jupyter.readthedocs.org/en/latest/install.html) but I found it easier just to use Anaconda to install everything for me (the 3.x version).
 See [Anaconda's](https://www.continuum.io/downloads) website.

+You can also setup an environment before running jupyter using something like:

+    conda create -n python3 python=3.5 anaconda

+And then continuing on with the launch of jupyter below.

 ## Running

 Change to this directory in your shell then execute: